aws-samples/busy-engineers-encryption-sdk/docs/exercises/1-kms_encryption.rst

             kms = boto3.client('kms')

-Since we're running in AWS Lambda, the region and credentials are automatically configured for us.

 .. tabs::

     .. group-tab:: Java

-        Actually making requests is a bit more involved.
-We need to construct ``EncryptRequest`` or ``DecryptRequest`` objects with the data to encrypt or decrypt.
-One major pitfall with these is that they use ``java.nio.ByteBuffer`` to transfer binary data.
+        Making KMS requests requires using ``EncryptRequest`` or ``DecryptRequest`` objects with the data to encrypt or decrypt.

+        These request objects use ``java.nio.ByteBuffer`` to transfer binary data.
         The APIs we looked at in the previous example used byte arrays (``byte[]``) instead, so we'll need to see how to convert between the two.

+        Don't worry about changing anything yet, we'll walk through the necessary conversion with you below as we introduce using KMS.

-        Converting from ``byte[]`` to ``ByteBuffer`` is easy:
+        The pattern for converting from ``byte[]`` to ``ByteBuffer`` is easy:

         .. code-block:: java